Tim & Bob

-Tim & Bob (Tim Kelley and Bob Robinson), also known as Funktwons, were a songwriting and production duo.
-Tim & Bob have discovered and or worked on some of the biggest artists in the music industry and has helped develop the Atlanta music scene as it is widely known for today.
-They have won three Grammy Awards amongst twelve nominations and have sold more than 400 million albums worldwide making them one of the most successful producer duos in music history.
-They are among the most consistent urban producers in the last 18 years, earning a spot on Billboards top ten list of producers almost every year since 1998.
+Tim & Bob (Tim Kelley and Bob Robinson), also known as Funktwons, were an American songwriting and production duo from Peoria, Illinois.
+The duo has been credited on the Billboard Hot 100 top ten-singles "Thong Song" by Sisqó, "Slow Down" by Bobby V and "They Don't Know" by Jon B., as well as the top 40-singles "So Into You" by Tamia and "Come See Me" by 112.
+They discovered the latter act in Atlanta during the late 1990s, and have since worked extensively with acts such as Bobby V, Boyz II Men, Donell Jones and Monica to produce one or more of their albums, respectively.
+They disbanded in 2014 to separately pursue solo work.

-In 2017, Bob Robinson produced the smash hit "My Man" for Tamar Braxton.
-The single peaked at number three in August.
-It remained on the chart for 22 weeks.
+Tim & Bob have won three Grammy Awards from 12 nominations.

 Biography

 Growing up in Peoria, Illinois, Tim was raised on R&B through his father's band.
 His father was a trumpet player and multi-instrumentalist so Tim learned trumpet, piano, guitar, drums and bass at the age of 10.
 From elementary school through college, Tim played the trumpet and piano in school band.

 Bob played in his church as an organist and piano player from the age of 9, so he brought an understanding of gospel music to the duo.
 Tim met Bob through a mutual friend at the local mall.
 The two worked together at Tim's house in the basement, recording music on equipment purchased by Tim's mother.
 They moved to New Orleans for a year then went to Chicago and Detroit where they established a small production company with a studio.